pret/pokered/README.md

 * erosunica - Assistance with developing Celadon University & Citrine City, plus sources for various subjects.
 * Chatot4444 - Assisting with gym scaling code
 * ZumiIsawhat? - Restorations of beta OST
-* Helix Chamber, RacieBeep, et al - Prototype Pokémon sprites
+* Helix Chamber, RacieBeep, loumilouminosus, Orchid, GBCRetro, & catstorm26 - Prototype Pokémon sprites
 * Vortyne - Reused a bit of code from their pureRGB hack, which was used to assist with making MissingNo. stable.
 Assisted in bug fixes.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!
 * 大吟醸 (Daiginjo) - Assistance in translating the Tamamushi University Student Book, allowing for an accurate adaptation of the location.